Home

 REGISTRATION IS REQUIRED.
 To volunteer, please contact Derrick Morris at 404-593-3173 or derrick1p1@gmail.com.

-Hemlock treatment projects in Rabun County -- VOLUNTEERS NEEDED: SGH will support the U. S. Forest Service to treat or retreat the hemlocks in two Hemlock Conservation Areas on the Chattooga River Ranger District.
+Hemlock Treatment Project in Union County -- VOLUNTEERS NEEDED: SGH will support the US Forest Service to treat or retreat the hemlocks in the Lower Canada Creek Hemlock Conservation Area on the Blue Ridge Ranger District.
 Following a brief introduction and safety reminder, we'll work in small teams including at least one experienced SGH Facilitator to treat the trees, applying Imidacloprid by soil injection.
 Project Details will be posted as soon as they're available.

 Fall TBD